 So those are your options.
 As I alluded to at the beginning, my year will likely start with ‘Just Ride More’ and… probably continue in that vein.

 But tell me, what training approach are you planning to take this year?
 What has worked for you in the past?
-Will you be ringing the changes in 2019?

 Let me know in the comments below (pretty please…).